Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Technical Lemmas and Main Proofs for Asymptotics

 \section{Technical Lemmas and Main Proofs for Asymptotics}

-In this section, we define a few technical terms and a few more technical notations, present some technical lemmas, and provide the proof of our main asymptotic theory, Theorem \ref{TH:betahat}.
-The proofs for the technical lemmas are relegated to Appendix \ref{SEC:tech_proof}.
+In this section, we define a few technical terms and a few more technical notations, present some technical lemmas, and prove our main asymptotic theory, Theorem \ref{TH:betahat}.
+The proofs for the technical lemmas are relegated to Appendix D.

 The outline of the proof of Theorem \ref{TH:betahat} is as follows.
 Lemmas \ref{LE:xi_ib} and \ref{LE:ita_ib} verify the technical conditions as required in \cite*{SeoOtsu2018}.
 Those conditions can ensure the class of functions is \textit{manageable }as in \cite*{KimPollard1990}.
 After that, the maximal inequalities and asymptotics in \cite*{SeoOtsu2018} can be readily applied to our estimator.
 Lemma \ref{LE:equi} deals with the impact of using $\hat{\beta }$ on estimating $\hat{\gamma}$, using maximal inequalities established in \cite*{SeoOtsu2018}.\ Lemmas \ref{LE:asym_xi} and \ref{LE:asym_ita} obtain the technical terms for the final asymptotics for $\hat{\beta}$ and $\hat{\gamma }.$